Sándor Egervári: Management career

 Egervári's coaching career began as an assistant coach in Hungary's last appearance at a world cup.
 This was in the Mexico 1986 tournament, when Hungary were one of the best European sides in the world.
 He was assistant coach for the national team for three years in total.

 He then had a two-year spell, as assistant coach, to the Kuwaiti national team from 1986–88.
 Egervári then returned home to Hungary, with a growing reputation as a top coach.
 He assisted József Both, for a season and then helped György Mezey, over the next two years at Honvéd, during the years 1988–91, where he helped the Budapest club to two titles among other successes.
 This was achieved with both managers, in the capacity of assistant manager.
 Honvéd also fared well in European competition during his time there.

 With domestic success behind him, Egervári moved to the now extinct club, BVSC Budapest.
 He took over when they were bottom, but worked his magic with them.
 BVSC were league and cup runners-up in his successful time there.
 Egervári then spent a short time in Saudi Arabia, coaching Al-Ittihad, before the lure of further success in Hungary followed.
 In 1998, he took over at MTK and guided them to the title and Hungarian Cup success.

 Dunaújváros

 One of his most notable successes followed when he moved to Dunaújváros in 1999.
 Once again his good coaching skills worked wonders and they were champions in his second season there.
 Dunaferr also enjoyed success in the European Cup, when they beat Hajduk Split on their journeys.
 The following season saw Egervári guide Dunaújváros to a runner-up spot.

 MTK Hungária

 He then returned to Budapest to once again manage MTK.
 He brought them the championship in his first year there.
-MTK also won that year's Super Cup trophy to bring the good times back to the famous Budapest club.
+MTK also won that year's Super Cup trophy.